David-Development/cluster-setup/README.md

 For monitoring purposes Docker-Swarm is used (Grafana / Telegraf).

-As many workflow-engines support S3 Storages, Minio will be used in most cases as a storage.
+As many workflow-engines support S3 Storages, Minio will be used in most cases as a storage backend.

 # Prerequisites: